lupyuen/nuttx-tinyemu/README.md

 nx_start: CPU0: Beginning Idle Loop
 ```

+TODO: Check the PLIC Interrupt for VirtIO Console

 But for now: Let's look inside our VirtIO Guest (NuttX) and VirtIO Host (TinyEMU)...

 ![Apache NuttX RTOS in the Web Browser: TinyEMU with VirtIO](https://lupyuen.github.io/images/tinyemu-title.png)